Study of ADCT-301 in Patients With Selected Advanced Solid Tumors

 - Patients with prior solid organ or allogeneic bone marrow transplant.

-- History of symptomatic autoimmune disease (e.g., rheumatoid arthritis, systemic progressive sclerosis [scleroderma], systemic lupus erythematosus, Sjögren's syndrome, autoimmune vasculitis [e.g., Wegener's granulomatosis]) (subjects with vitiligo, type I diabetes mellitus, residual hypothyroidism, hypophysitis due to autoimmune condition only requiring hormone replacement may be enrolled).
+- History of symptomatic autoimmune disease (e.g., rheumatoid arthritis, systemic progressive sclerosis [scleroderma], systemic lupus erythematosus, Sjögren's syndrome, autoimmune vasculitis [e.g., Wegener's granulomatosis]) (patients with vitiligo, type 1 diabetes mellitus, residual hypothyroidism, hypophysitis due to autoimmune condition only requiring hormone replacement may be enrolled).

 - History of neuropathy considered of autoimmune origin (e.g., polyradiculopathy including Guillain-Barré syndrome and myasthenia gravis) or other central nervous system (CNS) autoimmune disease (e.g., poliomyelitis, multiple sclerosis).

 - Known seropositive and requiring anti-viral therapy for human immunodeficiency (HIV) virus, hepatitis B virus (HBV), or hepatitis C virus (HCV).
-Note: Testing is not mandatory to be eligible but should be considered in patients with high risk for these infections.
+Note: Testing is not mandatory to be eligible but should be considered in patients with high risk for these infections; testing is mandatory if status is unknown.

 - History of Stevens-Johnson syndrome or toxic epidermal necrolysis.

-- Failure to recover to ≤Grade 1 (Common Terminology Criteria for Adverse Events version 4.0 [CTCAE v4.0]) from acute nonhematologic toxicity (to ≤Grade 2 for neuropathy or alopecia), due to previous therapy, prior to screening.
+- Failure to recover to ≤Grade 1 (Common Terminology Criteria for Adverse Events version 4.0 [CTCAE version 4.0]) from acute nonhematologic toxicity (to ≤Grade 2 for neuropathy or alopecia), due to previous therapy, prior to screening.

 - Clinically significant third space fluid accumulation (i.e., ascites requiring drainage or pleural effusion that is either requiring drainage or associated with shortness of breath).